-☐ Horizontal pivoting windows Both types

-☐ Fixed glass Some architects have made

-Storm windows A casualty of the development of sealed double glass panes has been storm windows, which in some places used to replace insect screening for the winter months.
+- Vertical pivoting windows - Horizontal pivoting windows Both types balance more easily than swinging windows, but they pose almost insoluble problems of insect screening. - □ Fixed glass Some architects have made a point of separating the glass-for seeing through-from the opening for air, which comes then through separate louvers.
+This aids in excluding rainstorms and burglars and allows you to look out through glass unmarred by insect screening.
+But it inserts a curious denial, making it impossible to open up directly to the outdoors and its breath of air. - Storm windows A casualty of the development of scaled double glass panes has been storm windows, which in some places used to replace insect screening for the winter months.
 Though their installation was an annual pain, the ceremonial marking of the passage of the seasons, the change which came with the added brightness when the screens were removed, and-sometimes-the extra pattern of another set of mullions provided another device for enlivening the act of habitation.
-Indeed, in some instances, the space between the inner and the outer glass is carefully formed and takes on a life of its own, as in a window a point of separating the glass-for seeing through - from the opening for air, which comes then through separate louvers.
-This aids in excluding rainstorms and burglars and allows you to look out through glass unmarred by insect screening.
-But it inserts a curious denial, making it impossible to open up directly gust of wind.
+Indeed, in some instances, the space between the inner and the outer glass is carefully formed and takes on a life of its own, as in a window greenhouse or Alvar Aalto's Vuoksenniska Church in Imatra, Finland.
+(2)